It’s that time again! Prep your toasters, soften your butter and loosen your pants – we’re going on an Easter hunt for Canberra’s best hot cross buns.

 A traditional hot cross bun features a white cross on top and contains dried fruits and mixed spices, such as cinnamon.
 If that doesn’t tickle your taste buds, there are plenty of other flavours to choose from.
 You can get spiced buns without fruit, fruit buns without spice, chocolate and chocolate chip varieties, apple and cinnamon, mocha and more.

 Here’s our quick guide to a few top options you’ll find around Canberra.
-And please let us know your favourite spots to hop into for hot cross buns.
-Email your tip to [email protected]
+And please let us know your favourite spots to hop into for hot cross buns, we can’t get enough of them!

 Three Mills Bakery

 Canberra institution Three Mills offer two options, traditional or chocolate and cherry, available to bake at home so you can enjoy them straight from the oven!
 Hit up threemillsbakery.com.au for all the sweet deets.

 In Kingston and Fyshwick, Wildflour has a made a name for itself with its delicious, fresh-baked breads and pastries.
 They’re also baking fresh hot cross buns every day until Easter – check them out at 8 Townsville Street in Fyshwick and at 34 Eyre Street in Kingston, opposite Supabarn.

 Can’t go past a HCB from Bakers – available in apple and cinnamon, choc chip, traditional, mocha, fruitless, choc berry, traditional and sourdough.
 Hop to it!

 Coles have a huge range of hot cross bun varieties, including flavours like white chocolate and raspberry, apple and cinnamon and sticky date and butterscotch.
 They’ve even got a fruit-free hot cross bun ice cream.

 Woolies also has a super range of HCBs, including minis, brioche and a choc chip version made with Cadbury chocolate.